lyorig/halcyon/README.md

 - `HAL_WARN_IF[_VITAL]` - Print a warning message if a condition is true.
 - `HAL_PANIC` - Print where the panic occurred along with variadic user-supplied information, then exit.

-These debugging facilities are configured via macros.
+These debugging facilities are configured via the `HAL_DEBUG_ENABLED` macro, which also gets automatically defined if `NDEBUG` isn't defined.
-If NDEBUG is not defined, debugging is implicitly enabled.
-- `HAL_DEBUG_ENABLED`: Enables all of the aforementioned macros.
-- `HAL_DEBUG_ADVANCED`: Enables time logging, and outputs to an additional file.
-This adds static variables to your program.

 > [!IMPORTANT]
 > On Windows, GUI applications don't get visible console output by default.
 As such, Halcyon creates one for you if debugging is enabled.
 I think this is a sensible workaround, but if you'd like this to be opt-out, feel free to submit an issue.